 Frizzy hair needs lots of hydrating and moisture, so a rich conditioner needs to become your new best-friend.
 Because you want to nurture your hair’s natural oils, you shouldn’t wash it more than a few times a week.
 But when you do, look for specific hair care products.
 Remember ‘buzz’ words like ‘sulphate-free’ and ‘glycerin’ which help to add moisture from the inside out.
 A cleansing duo which we recommend to boost hydration is Redken Frizz Dismiss Shampoo, £16.50, and Conditioner, £17.80.
 Containing Brazilian oil, and an anti-humidity formula to calm wayward locks, this will perform miracles on any frizzy ‘do.

-In the battle against frizz, we’re also excited to tell you about Colour Wow Dream Coat Supernatural Spray, £24.
+In the battle against frizz, I’m also excited to tell you about Colour Wow Dream Coat Supernatural Spray, £24.
 A genius, three-day hair care treatment, this light-weight, ground breaking technology is designed to stop your hair becoming a frazzled mess.
 Using an invisible shield, the spray covers your hair in a ‘raincoat’ which prevents water and moisture from making hair frizz.
 Simply apply to wet hair in sections and activate with hot air from your hairdryer.
 The result?
 Sleek, smooth hair without any frizz in sight.
 Hurrah!

 Insider advice: If you’re wondering how else to ease the frizz, try growing your hair longer.
 Some hairdressers think the extra weight will help to keep your curls bouncier and less frizzy.
 Wearing your hair up?
 Try spraying a clean disposable mascara wand with hairspray to tame any frizzy strands pronto.

 You’ve got no chance of being able to recreate your hairdresser’s blow-drying tricks without the right kit.
-It may seem like a cliché but since we invested in the Dyson Supersonic Hairdryer, £299, we haven’t looked back.
+It may seem like a cliché but since I invested in the Dyson Supersonic Hairdryer, £299, I haven’t looked back.
 With different functions to benefit every hair-type, this hair care styling tool will help ease bad hair days for good.
 And the shine it creates is super impressive!
 With three different attachments to smooth, style or diffuse, this makes easy (and quiet) work of your morning blow-dry.
 Finish off with a cold shot of air to set your look and you’ll have happy hair all day long.

 If you haven’t had a conversation about nylon or plastic brushes with your hairdresser, it’s time to take note.
 Your bad hair day could well be attributed to the type of brush you’re styling your hair with every day.
 If you have fine hair that gets knotty, or long hair that is prone to being tangled, listen up.
-Our hair care trick is to use a natural bristle brush which distributes oils through the hair.
+My hair care trick is to use a natural bristle brush which distributes oils through the hair.
 This means there is less of a build-up of oil around your roots and more of a natural, glossy sheen.
 Because the bristles are extra gentle, they will produce less friction, frizz and breakage too.
 The motion of using a natural bristle brush will also stimulate the scalp meaning you can enjoy healthier, thicker hair.
 They may be pricey, but check out the Mason & Pearson range of natural bristle brushes (priced from £50-£140).
 It will be an investment that will last you a whole life-time!